melvincarvalho/solid-notes/solid-app-set.md

 ### **Solid Panes**

-### Solid app set is a set of apps for browsing data with a rich UI.
+### Solid panes is a set of apps for browsing data with a rich UI.

 To Build : npm run build